Updated: Mar 29

 I’ve seen a Youtube video demonstrating bounding that has had over 250,000 views where the coach has textbook poor form.
 You need to be careful where you get your advice and who you watch.

-Training load, how much should I do?
+Training volume, how much should I do?

 Be smart, start small, count your contacts and build up.
 The exercises need to make sense for the goal of your training session or phase.
 Keep reps relatively low as you want to be working at maximum speed to get the required adaptation.
-You won't get that if you're hanging out of your bum.
+You won't get that if you're hanging out of your arse.

 Seek advice if you’re unsure you’re doing it correctly and stop immediately if you’re getting pain that is beyond regular post-exercise soreness.